Tumypmyp/backend-control-system/README.md

 # Sensor

-Connects to the **Controller** via TCP to help it discover the sensor.
-Then posts generated messages as Publisher with ZeroMQ on port: `PORT`.
+Connects to the **Controller** via TCP to help it discover the sensor's publisher address.
+Then posts randomly generated messages 300 times per second.

+Sensor acts as Publisher in PUB/SUB pattern in ZeroMQ.

-## Example
+## Usage
 ```
 $ python3 sensor/sensor.py -h
 ```